 On the plains, leasehold sheep runs gave way to freehold estates and family farms in the 1870s and 1880s.
-But in the high country, sheep grazing on leased land remained the norm.
-The laconic shepherd and the autumn muster became key elements of the image of Canterbury.
+But in the high country, grazing sheep on leased land remained the norm.
+The laconic shepherd with his dogs and the autumn muster became key elements of the image of Canterbury.

 Steel ploughs and reaping and threshing machines made wheat-growing easier and more profitable.